- job (v.)

 - job (n.)

-- 1550s, in phrase jobbe of worke "piece of work" (contrasted with continuous labor), of uncertain origin, perhaps a variant of gobbe "mass, lump" (c.
+- "piece of work; something to be done," 1620s, from phrase jobbe of worke (1550s) "task, piece of work" (contrasted with continuous labor), a word of uncertain origin.
+Perhaps a variant of gobbe "mass, lump" (c.
 1400; see gob) via sense of "a cart-load."
-Sense of "work done for pay" first recorded 1650s.
-Thieves' slang sense of "theft, robbery, a planned crime" is from 1722.
-Printing sense is from 1795.
-Slang meaning "specimen, thing, person" is from 1927.
+Specific sense of "work done for pay" first recorded 1650s.

 job.
 (1) A low mean lucrative busy affair.
 (2) Petty, piddling work; a piece of chance work.
 [Johnson's Dictionary]